 When purchasing the policy, do not forget to inquire about the limitations.
 Of course, the policy will have its benefits and constraints.
 Also, keep in mind that the policy will vary slightly between different insurance providers.

-If you reported a claim more than ninety days after the incident, the policy would not cover the expenses.
-Similarly, any cost incurred before the agreement will not be included in the coverage.
+If you wait too long to report a claim (example more than thirty days after the incident), the policy may not cover the expenses.
+Similarly, any damages or expenses incurred before the policy was effective will not be included in the coverage.

-• Property damage, where the damage cost is less than the defined limit in the policy.
+- Property damage, where the damage cost is less than the defined deductible on the policy.

 Insurance providers have policies designed with different levels of coverage.
 Keep in mind to ask a lot of questions and gather all information on all the available products.
 The company may have a more comprehensive policy available that would fit you better.